r4dixx/LiterallyHelloWorld/README.md

 Or use <a href="https://github.com/cesarferreira/dryrun" target="_blank">`dryrun`</a> by <a href="https://github.com/cesarferreira" target="_blank">@CesarFerreira</a>

 <h2>Contributing</h2>
 This project is up for translation!
-Feel free to make a PR with values in your own language: <a href="app/src/main/res/values-fr" target="_blank">example</a>.
+Feel free to make a Pull Request with values in your own language: <a href="app/src/main/res/values-fr" target="_blank">example</a>.
 <br><br>
 🇺🇸 "HELLO WORLD" from <a href="https://github.com/r4dixx" target="_blank">r4dixx</a><br/>
 🇫🇷 "SALUT LE MONDE" de la part de <a href="https://github.com/r4dixx" target="_blank">r4dixx</a><br/>